Mendasp/NS2Plus/README.md

 ==============
 - /01/2015
 	- Fixed bug where opening/closing the scoreboard would reset the HUD.
-	- Changed the way the stats were sorted from Accuracy > Kills to Kills > Assists.
+	- Changed the way the stats were sorted from Accuracy first to Kills first.
-	- Improved readability of the stats UI on 1280x720.
+	- Improved readability of the stats UI on resolutions lower than 1920x1080.
+	- Added ability to check the player profiles from the stats UI.

 - 23/01/2015
 	- Fixed Average/Total stats being covered up for Marines.